Diagnosis and treatment of bone cracks in the leg. All about bone fractures and cracks

 4. 4.
 Limited movement at the site of injury due to pain and tissue swelling.

-A surgeon or traumatologist can identify the presence of a crack, who will conduct a visual examination and refer the patient to an x-ray, during which the type of damage, its size, and the condition of the tissues of the diseased area will be established.
-The tactics of treating the patient will depend on the accuracy and timeliness of the diagnosis.
-Sometimes it becomes necessary to conduct a bone scan to determine the exact depth of the injury.
+The presence of a crack can be detected by a surgeon or traumatologist, who will conduct a visual examination and refer the patient for an x-ray, during which the type of damage, its size, as well as the condition of the tissues of the diseased area will be determined.
+The patient’s treatment tactics will depend on the accuracy and timeliness of the diagnosis.
+Sometimes it becomes necessary to perform a bone scan to determine the exact depth of the injury.

-Very often you can observe a situation when a crack appears on the arm, in which the above symptoms are observed.
+Very often you can observe a situation where a crack appears on the hand, in which the symptoms described above are observed.
 In this case, full mobility of the upper limb is not possible.

-If a fracture of the leg bone occurs, it is usually caused by a mechanical influence, such as an unfortunate fall or a strong blow.
+If a leg bone crack occurs, it is usually caused by a mechanical force, such as a bad fall or a strong blow.
 At the same time, it is quite difficult to move the injured leg.

 Directions of therapy

-If a bone fracture is detected, it is very important to start treatment in a timely manner.
-Apply ice to the damaged area.
-With a more severe injury, it is necessary that the injured area be at rest.
-Only a doctor can prescribe the necessary treatment and the duration of bed rest.
+If a bone fracture is detected, it is very important to begin treatment promptly.
+It is necessary to apply ice to the damaged area.
+For more severe injuries, it is necessary that the injured area be at rest.
+Only a doctor can prescribe the necessary treatment and duration of bed rest.

 CATEGORIES